Join us for The Journey (Sunday March 15, 2026)

 Program Highlights:

-The Wound in the WaterKim André Arnesen (libretto by Euan Tait)
+The Wound in the WaterKim André Arnesen (libretto by Euan Tait).

 This newly celebrated oratorio — scored for soprano solo, choir, piano, and strings — has quickly become a landmark of contemporary choral expression.
 Drawing on text by poet Euan Tait, the work confronts urgent ecological and human crises, exploring the consequences of Mammon — the love of greed — and the deep “wounding of our world” and humanity.
 Its narrative journey moves from division and exile toward empathy, shared song, and healing, ultimately pointing to connection and hope even amid uncertainty.
 Arnesen’s music balances the gravity of its themes with lyrical, lush harmonic language that enchants both performers and audiences alike.